Paper by Erik D. Demaine

 constant-time w-bit arithmetic operations where w = Ω(lg b).

 - This paper is also available from LIPIcs.
+Our presentation is available on YouTube.

 - The paper is 13 pages.